millerker76/Amazon_Vine_Analysis/README.md

 ### 2.Prevalance of 5 star ratings:
 The query output below shows the prevalance of 5-star ratings in the dataset and in Vine and non-Vine reviews.
+There are many more non-Vine reviews in the dataset than Vine reviews, we'll need to look at the Percentage of 5 star ratings to get a sense of what the proportion of 5-star ratings is in each set of review type (Vine, non-Vine).
 <b>   </b>
 ![5-star-ratings](https://user-images.githubusercontent.com/107505166/193473202-d9f2cd41-f5c9-4243-8734-927d44a8456e.PNG)

-### 3.Prevalance and Percentage of 5 star ratings for Vine reviews versus non-Vine reviews:
+### 3.Percentage of 5 star ratings for Vine reviews versus non-Vine reviews:
 ###   *   $\textcolor{blue}{\text{Non-Vine reviews have a higher percentage of 5-star ratings}}$
 The query output below shows that the percentage of 5 star ratings for unpaid non-Vine reviews is approx. 57% , versus a slightly lower 50% for the paid Vine reviews.
 <b>   </b>